dguzenko/newdocs/docs/zoocart.md

 Variations have such **specific** parameters:

 * **Elements** - You can connect variable elements with the product type.
 Please note, that necessary elements should be added. *(e.g. For different  colors of product we can have different images.
-Choose Product > Image option to have an abbility to add images for diffent variations of the product while setting variations)*.
+Choose Product > Image option to have an ability to add images for different variations of the product while setting variations)*.
 * **Attributes** - this settings allow to specify different parameters of product and their options *(e.g. Attribute: Size; Options: S, M, L)*.

 ### Edit Layout